tylarb/pg_agent/README.md

 ## Foward looking things....

-1) in prometheus, set up a scrape interval that's the same as the local scrape interval to avoid weird interleaving.
-Or, even better, write a trigger on the HTTP handler to trigger a DB metrics scrape based on when it gets polled by prometheus itself to avoid the issue entirely
+1) In prometheus, set up a scrape interval that's the same as the local scrape interval to avoid weird interleaving.
+Or, even better, write a trigger on the HTTP handler to trigger a DB metrics scrape based on when it gets polled by prometheus itself to avoid the issue entirely.

-2) use RATE to look at ops per window in prometheus
+2) Use RATE to look at ops per window in prometheus.

-3) metrics are exported with lables for database name and datid - which is great for filtering and reporting against different
+3) Metrics are exported with lables for database name and datid - which could be use to filter and report on different objects, and is especially useful in the case of shared infrastucture (i.e. multiple users / use cases on a single postgres instance, but different DBs)

-4) there's many, many more metrics in `pg_stat_database`
+4) There's many, many more metrics in `pg_stat_database`
+5) Extend this to table metrics, where possible